aarnphm/tinymorph/docs/content/Design/MIS.md

 #### State Variables

+- `currentView: Object`
-- currentView: Object — Stores the currently rendered view.
+   - Stores the currently rendered view.
+- `decorations: DecorationSet`
+   - Manages and applies visual decorations for the editor content.

 #### Environment Variables

+- `display: DOMObject`
-- display: DOMObject — Represents the rendering canvas or area.
+   - Represents the rendering area provided by the `EditorView` DOM container.

 #### Assumptions

-Input data for rendering is always valid.
+- Input data for rendering (Markdown) is sanitized and valid.
+- The `unified` processor, including its plugins (e.g., `remarkGfm`, `rehypeSlug`), functions correctly.
-The rendering environment (e.g., browser or display) is functional.
+- The rendering environment (browser and DOM) is stable and functional.

 #### Access Routine Semantics

-renderView(viewData: Object): HTML
+`renderView(viewData: Object): HTML`

-- Transition: Renders the provided view data into HTML format.
+- Transition: Converts Markdown input into HTML using the `unified` processor and plugins.
 - Output: Returns HTML content for display.
-- Exception: Throws `RenderError` if rendering fails.
+- Exception: Throws `RenderError` if Markdown processing fails.

-updateRendering(renderData: Object): boolean
+`updateRendering(renderData: Object): boolean`

-- Transition: Updates the rendering based on the new data provided.
+- Transition: Applies dynamic updates to the view, such as adding or modifying decorations based on editor changes.
-- Output: Returns `true` if the update is successful.
+- Output: Returns `true` if updates are successfully applied.
-- Exception: Throws `UpdateFailed` if the update process fails.
+- Exception: Throws `UpdateFailed` if the update process encounters errors or invalid inputs.

 #### Local Functions

-1. validateViewData(viewData: Object): boolean
+1. `validateViewData(viewData: Object): boolean`
-   Ensures the view data is properly structured.
+   - Ensures that the input data for rendering is properly structured and compatible with the renderer.

-2. clearRenderArea(): void
+2. `clearRenderArea(): void`
-   Clears the rendering canvas or display area.
+   - Removes all existing decorations and resets the rendering area to its initial state.

-3. logRenderingErrors(error: string): void
+3. `logRenderingErrors(error: string): void`
-   Logs errors that occur during the rendering process.
+   - Records errors encountered during the rendering process for debugging and analytics.

+4. `processMarkdown(markdown: string): Promise<string>`
+   - Converts Markdown input into HTML using the `unified` processor, applying caching for efficiency.

+5. `computeDecorations(view: EditorView): void`
+   - Updates the decoration set based on the document's current content, applying processed Markdown as inline decorations.

 ## MIS of Data Fetching and State Management Module